groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Bzip2 Compressed File (.bz2) are compressed files generated using the BZIP2 open source compression method, mostly on UNIX or Linux system.
+Represents a Bzip2 compressed file (.bz2) generated using the BZIP2 open-source compression method.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/bz2